 Each carbon fibre frame is made up of hundreds of individual pieces of material

 Each of those pieces of carbon fibre starts out the same way, however.
 Up to six rolls of pre-preg fabric (which are made in-house) are loaded on a big carousel that can be rotated to access the specific type of fabric required for a production run.

 Sheets are first rough-cut into more manageable pieces, and then the individual swatches are stamped out on hydraulic presses like high-tech cookie dough.
 Afterward, each 'cookie' is individually marked, collected, and (very carefully) sorted into labeled bins.

 Different types of carbon fibre pre-preg sheet are queued up on this rotating rack

 All of this is also done in a climate controlled room so as to prevent premature resin curing – a critical requirement given Taiwan's tropical setting.

-Every frame sub-assembly is visually depicted on one or more corrugated plastic boards with individual spots for each piece of carbon fiber.
+Every frame sub-assembly is visually depicted on one or more corrugated plastic boards with individual spots for each piece of carbon fibre.
 Every spot is clearly labeled, in text and images, and outlined with rigid borders that correspond to the actual shape of the piece.

 In other words, if it doesn't fit in the box, it isn't supposed to be there.

-Gathering up pieces for a frame, therefore, is sort of like filling out an order form: workers simply match up the description in the tray compartment with the storage bin and if it all goes well, that piece of carbon fiber should fit perfectly.
+Gathering up pieces for a frame, therefore, is sort of like filling out an order form: workers simply match up the description in the tray compartment with the storage bin and if it all goes well, that piece of carbon fibre should fit perfectly.

 Once those trays are filled, they're then loaded into covered carts and transported to another climate-controlled room where the pieces are laid up into frame pieces.